 Lambda Epsilon Chi, National Paralegal Honor Society

-Students may begin taking Paralegal Studies Courses after completing 60 hours of coursework, with the exception of PARA 301, Ethics & Professionalism.
+Students may begin taking Paralegal Studies courses after completing 60 hours of coursework, with the exception of PARA 101 Introduction to Law and PARA 301 Ethics & Professionalism.
+Students may take PARA 101 in their freshman year.
 Students may take PARA 301 in their sophomore year if they have completed the University Writing Requirement and have a 2.5 or higher grade point average.
-During the semester in which students will be completing the first 60 hours of their degree or prior to taking PARA 301, they must submit an application to the Paralegal Studies Program.
+During the semester in which students will be completing the first 60 hours of their degree or prior to taking PARA 301, they must submit an application to the Paralegal Studies program.
 At this time, it is recommended that students have at least a 2.5 grade point average.
 The application form is available on the program’s website.

 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500

 1400 N. Roosevelt Blvd.Schaumburg, IL 60173(847) 619-7300